cr0sis/pyCat/README.md

 # pyCat
-Linux Cat command ported to python
+Linux Cat command not ported to python -- this is a screen dump - reddit 2020

 Sometimes you just gotta port stuff